alisw/alibuild/README.md

 If you have write access to the store, you can upload tarballs by specifying `--write-store <uri>` or by adding `::rw` to the `--remote-store` uri.

+Support for web based repository is foreseen, but not yet implemented.

 ## Developing packages locally (experimental)